Error 403 in Web Scraping: 7 Easy Solutions and Examples

 Check out our guide on the best web scraping proxies to learn more.

 To use proxies in Python Requests, add your proxy details to the requests.get() function using the proxy parameter.
-You can grab some free proxies from Free Proxy List, yet that works for testing only, as you need premium proxies in a real environment.
+For testing purposes, you can grab some free proxies from Free Proxy List.

 Example